Client: Vale Canada Limited

 Location: Sudbury, Ontario

-J.L.
-Richards & Associates Limited (JLR) was retained by Vale Canada to provide multidisciplinary analysis of energy systems at the Coleman Mine.
+JLR was retained by Vale Canada to provide multidisciplinary analysis of energy systems at the Coleman Mine.
 The mine had several different goals for upgrades including: the development of a cooling system for fresh air ventilation of deep underground mining areas; an aggressive peak shaving solution to reduce electric bill global adjustment charges; upgrades to electrical circuits; and the reduction of greenhouse gas (GHG) emissions.

 JLR’s multidisciplinary team proposed a list of eight possible technical solutions that would address one or more of the goals and developed an options analysis with matrix format to summarize and evaluate the best possible combination of solutions.